HTTPArchive/httparchive.org/docs/gettingstarted_bigquery.md

 1. Navigate to the [Google Cloud Projects Page](https://console.cloud.google.com/start) and log in with your Google account if prompted.
 If this is your first time accessing Google Cloud, you may be prompted to accept the terms of service.
 Once you are logged in, you'll see a page like this -
    ![Getting Started](images/google_cloud_gettingstarted.jpg)

 2. Click `Select a project` and then "New Project".
-This will take you to a New Project page.
+This takes you to a New Project page.

 3. Give your project a name and then click the `Create` button.
 	![Create a Project](images/create_a_project.jpg)